We are staying on Om beach in the town of Gokarna in India.

 I’m sure I heard Frenchy say “Oh my Sheeba.
 Is that woman going to buy the Indian sarong seller child a cold drink?
 What a perfect woman and Mother she is.
 And is that a tattoo of India on the back of her legs?
 Oh no. It’s just her spider veins.’

-But I couldn’t be sure so as not to appear bitter and twisted I just smiled and said ‘Lovely day isn’t it?’
+But I couldn’t be sure, I didn’t want to appear bitter and twisted so I just smiled and said ‘Lovely day isn’t it?’